Status: explainer

 Meaning that doing both can lead to unexpected conflict between the two functions.

-For example, setting shadow option and calling fill
+For example, setting shadow option and calling fill and stroke will draw a shadow for the fill and the stroke.

-There’s currently no easy way to draw one shadow for both fill
+There’s currently no easy way to draw one shadow for both fill and stroke.

-are called can drastically change the resulting output.
+Moreover, the order in which fill and stroke are called can drastically change the resulting output.

 Putting users are risk of generating unexpected result.